Schroth Scoliosis treatment in Sydney

 – Strengthen a patient in a post-operative situation

-What are the benefits of Schroth before and after surgery?
+What are the benefits of Schroth or SEAS before and after surgery?

 Schroth techniques can be used as a way of preparing the body to be in the best position possible before surgery.
 It can also be an excellent part of the rehabilitation process.
 It is important to remember that there is no cure and patients will still have scoliosis after surgery.
 Surgery improves the position of the spine; while Schroth retrains your muscles and improves posture.